 How many smoke alarms do you have?

-“The vast majority of us now have at least one working smoke alarm in our home, but early detection and warning is vital to reduce the devastation a fire can cause.
-That’s why it’s so important that you have enough smoke alarms and that they are in the right places.
-That will give them the best chance of alerting you and your loved ones to a fire.”
+“The vast majority of us now have at least one smoke alarm in our homes, but early detection and warning is vital to reduce the devastation a fire in the home can cause.
+That’s why it’s so important that you have enough smoke alarms, they are in the right place and they are working to have the best chance of alerting you and your loved ones to a fire.”

 “It’s also important to remember that smoke alarms don’t last forever.
 The power might work, but the detection mechanism deteriorates with time.
 So whether they are battery operated or wired to the mains, to work at their best they should be replaced every ten years.”

-- The ideal position is on the ceiling, in the middle of a room or on a hallway or landing.
+- Fit your smoke alarms in the right place.
+The ideal position is on the ceiling, in the middle of a room or on a hallway or landing

 - Consider fitting additional alarms in other rooms where there are electrical appliances and near sleeping areas